 A 64-bit application tier is a long sought after capability by long time SAP BusinessObjects customers.
 Imagine a server that can finally fill in the gaps and use every ounce of processing power and memory available to it on a box without hiring a PhD in server tuning.
 Sure, there is an investment in new hardware here to get to the latest and greatest for many, but the TCO of scaling servers, tuning individual processes, and ultimately in dealing with day-to-day administration should become easier to swallow as servers we are already familiar with can carry a more significant load.

-In addition, SAP has delivered additional platform monitoring capabilities as a standard part of the stack in the Alerts, Watchlist, and Metrics components of the Central Management Console, which help make that LOPO environment a reality.
+In addition, SAP has delivered additional platform monitoring capabilities as a standard part of the stack in the Alerts, Watchlist, and Metrics components of the Central Management Console, which include tech like ELK Stack.
 Oh, how blissful to be able to define events and faults to monitor for, get warned when they occur, and resolve before your business tells you about the issue from the top down.

 If you were a customer lamenting over the cost to migrate to Web Intelligence (Webi) before you got to BI4, SAP has just the bandaid for you.
 The Desktop Intelligence Compatibility Pack (DCP) isn’t new news at this point, but it is an important distinction in defining the cost of your BI4 upgrade.
 That panic of replacing your environment AND gutting reports can be split into two separate panics, and two that can take place at different points in your evolution of your BI.